ibm-cloud-docs/vpc/bare_metal_server_planning.md

 | Profile | - For x86 architecture, select a [profile](/docs/vpc?topic=vpc-bare-metal-servers-profile) that fits your workload.
 Main considerations include the number of vCPU, amount of RAM, and whether NVMe drives are needed. |
 | Naming | Make sure that you use a unique name for the server. |
 | Network interfaces | Determine how many network interfaces that you need.  \n - For x86 architecture, you can attach PCI and VLAN network interfaces to support the VMware networking topology.
 By default, each server is attached with one PCI network interface as the primary network interface.
 For more information about the bare metal server network, see [Networking overview for Bare Metal Servers on VPC](/docs/vpc?topic=vpc-bare-metal-servers-network).|
-{: caption="Table 1.
-Planning checklist to create a bare metal server" caption-side="bottom"}
+{: caption="Planning checklist to create a bare metal server" caption-side="bottom"}

 ## Next steps
 {: #next-steps-bare-metal-servers-on-vpc}